Lotame/LotameDMP-IOS/README.md

 1. Git tag
 1. `sdkVersion` in `DMP.swift`

 When a new version of Swift is released, run the `./build_framework.sh` script.
 This will generate a new zip file in the `dist` folder, labeled with the current git tag and Swift version of your local Mac.
-Push the generated zip file to the repo.
+Push the generated zip file to the repo, and update its link in the **Drag-and-drop installation** section of this file.

 ## License